tmbuza/imap-machine-learning/docs/01b_ml_realdata_prototypes.md

 # (PART) MODEL DEPLOYMENT {-}

-# Shiny Applications

-## Model Deployment
+# Model Deployment
-Deploying the trained regularized logistic regression model is essential for predicting binary outcomes in microbiome studies.
+Deploying the trained model such as the regularized logistic regression model and others is essential for predicting binary outcomes in microbiome studies.
 Additionally, implementing monitoring mechanisms is crucial to track model performance over time and detect any deviations or anomalies.
 This ensures continued reliability and accuracy in microbiome data analysis.

-Deployment involves integrating the model into production environments where it can be utilized to predict binary outcomes based on new microbiome data.
-We will deploy the trained regularized logistic regression model using a Shiny web application.
-Shiny is a popular R package for building interactive web applications directly from R code.
-It allows users to visualize data, perform analyses, and make predictions in a user-friendly interface.

-Shiny applications serve as interfaces for machine learning models, providing users with a convenient platform to upload their data and test the model's performance efficiently.
+ >Shiny applications serve as interfaces for machine learning models, providing users with a convenient platform to upload their data and test the model's performance efficiently.

 ## Data Processing